kolenaIO/kolena/examples/keypoint_detection/README.md

 # Example Integration: Keypoint Detection

 This example integration uses the [300 Faces In the Wild (300-W)](https://ibug.doc.ic.ac.uk/resources/300-W/) dataset for a quick run through of keypoint detection testing on Kolena.
+It closely follows the [quickstart guide](https://docs.kolena.io/quickstart/quickstart-building-a-workflow) documentation for building a workflow.

 ## Setup